 - Salt and pepper, to taste Add to list

 - 2 tablespoons chopped fresh parsley Add to list

 Cook pasta in a large pot of salted boiling water, until al dente, according to package directions.
-Add the asparagus and peas during the last 3 minutes of cooking time.
+Add asparagus and peas during the last 3 minutes of cooking time.
 Drain and rinse briefly under cool water.
 Set aside.

 Melt butter in a large skillet over medium heat.
-Add the shallot and cook until soft, about 5 minutes.
+Add shallots and cook until soft, about 5 minutes.
 Stir in flour to create a thick paste.
-Slowly whisk the milk in to the flour mixture in a steady stream.
+Slowly whisk milk in to the flour mixture in a steady stream.
 Cook for 5 minutes, stirring often, to thicken sauce.
 Whisk in Parmesan cheese until sauce is thick and creamy.
 Stir in cooked ham; season to taste with salt and pepper.